vipulnaik/diet-exercise-health/notes/2023-activity-tracker.md

 Union to pick up a package.
 I was done shortly after 7 PM.
 After that, I made my usual food purchases recorded at [food_purchases.sql](../sql/food_purchases.sql).

+## Friday September 1

+In the evening, I went to the house a visitor was staying at to meet the person.
+We chatted in the outdoor area of the house for about 1 hour 45 minutes.